 Be prepared.
 You'll usually get sparkling water in Germany.
 In fact, that may be all that's on offer in a shop or cafe.
 78% of German water consumption is of the sparkling variety.

 And buying water in a store can be confusing.
 For example, "natural" water, which one might expect to be still, is actually fizzy.
 Even something labeled "extra still" will be mildly fizzy water.
 This is a bummer for people like my husband who despise fizzy water.

 In the big cities, Germans will generally speak some English, especially in places serving tourists.
 But remember that you’re in a foreign country, so you shouldn’t automatically expect people to speak your language.
 Brush up on some basic German phrases.

 Except at tourist restaurants, menus generally aren't in English.
 Have google translate at the ready or be prepared to order something mysterious.

-If you liked these tips and want to be informed on your next trip to Germany, pin it for later.
+If you want must know tips for your trip to Germany, pin it for later.